sdiehl/write-you-a-haskell/type_systems.md

 1 : \t{Nat}
 $$

-These facts exist within a preset universe of discourse with a set of facts, properties, conventions, and rules of logical deduction about types and terms called a *type system*.
+These facts exist within a preset universe of discourse called a *type system* with definitions, properties, conventions, and rules of logical deduction about types and terms.
 Within a given system, we will have several properties about these terms.
 For example:

 * **(A1)** 0 is a natural number.
 * **(A2)** For a natural number $n$, $\mathtt{succ}(n)$ is a natural number.